Intermediate geodesic growth in virtually nilpotent groups

 \medbreak

-\textbf{Acknowledgement.} I'd like to thank Alex Bishop for helpful conversations, feedback, and suggesting a simplification for Proposition \ref{prop:back_from_depths}, and Tatiana Nagnibeda for her constant support and feedback on early versions.
+\textbf{Acknowledgements.} I'd like to thank Alex Bishop for helpful conversations, feedback, and suggesting a simplification for Proposition \ref{prop:back_from_depths}, Tatiana Nagnibeda for her constant support and feedback on early versions, and the referee for numerous suggestions.
+Special thanks go to Samuel Borodi for pointing out a mistake in the published version of the article.
 The author acknowledges support of the Swiss NSF grant 200020-200400.

 \counterwithin{equation}{section}